AdesisNetlife/croak/README.md

 # Croak [![Build Status](https://secure.travis-ci.org/AdesisNetlife/croak.png?branch=master)][9] [![Dependency Status](https://gemnasium.com/AdesisNetlife/croak.png)][10] [![NPM version](https://badge.fury.io/js/croak.png)][11] [![Roadchange](https://roadchange.com/AdesisNetlife/croak/badge.png)][12]

-> Grunt automation made easy for large projects.
+> Grunt made easy for large projects.
 Save time and health with Croak

 **Disclaimer**:
-Croak is ready to use in relaxed environments, but it is still under active development process and things can change in a near future.
-Take into account that features may be here today, gone tomorrow
+Croak is ready-to-use in relaxed environments, but it is still under active development process and things can change in a near future.
+Take into account that features may be here today and gone tomorrow

 ## About